Covering many points with a small-area box: Introduction

+After our preprint was made public~\cite{BergCCEK16}, Kaplan et al.~\cite{KaplanRS17} showed that the problem of covering $k$ points with a minimum-area box can be solved in $O(n^{5/2}\log^2 n)$ time.
+This is the first subcubic algorithm and it is more efficient than previous results for a large range of $k$.
+For the minimum-perimeter problem, they provide an algorithm running in $O(nk^{3/2}\log k \log n)$ time.
+However, as they note, one of the steps used in their algorithm does not work for the minimum-area problem.
+The difficulty is essentially as we mentioned above: For the minimum-area problem, we do not know how to transform the problem into $O(n/k)$ instances of $O(k)$ points each.

-There have been several works on minimizing the size of the smallest disk that contains $k$ points.
-Here it does not matter whether we minimize the area or the perimeter.
-Har{-}Peled and Mazumdar~\cite{Har-PeledM05} give a randomized algorithm to find a disk that contains $k$ points in $O(nk)$ expected time, improving the works by Efrat, Eppstein, Erickson, Matou{\v s}ek and Sharir~\cite{EfratSZ94,epperi-94,Matousek95}.
-See the work of Har-Peled and Raichel~\cite{Har-PeledR15} for a follow-up approach aiming for fast $(1+\eps)$-approximations.
+There have been several works on minimizing the size of the smallest \emph{disk} that contains $k$~points.
+Here it does not matter whether we minimize the area or the perimeter. \mbox{Har-Peled} and Mazumdar~\cite{Har-PeledM05} give a randomized algorithm to find a disk that contains $k$ points in $O(nk)$ expected time, improving the works by Efrat, Eppstein, Erickson, Matou{\v s}ek, and Sharir~\cite{EfratSZ94,epperi-94,Matousek95}.
+In follow-up work, \mbox{Har-Peled} and Raichel~\cite{Har-PeledR15} aim for fast $(1+\eps)$-approximations.
+Das et.~al~\cite{DasGN05} consider covering $k$ points with rectangles of arbitrary orientations.